Resources Available to You

-- Upon completion, participants will be able to recognize the signs and symptoms of an opioid overdose; administer naloxone (Narcan) properly; and take necessary follow-up steps.
+- Upon completion of the training, participants will be able to recognize the signs and symptoms of an opioid overdose, administer naloxone (Narcan) properly and take necessary follow-up steps.

 - Online Registration Only: Click on the desired date below to register for that training.
 Pre-registration is highly recommended as space is limited.